 Consideration is given to the type of assignment being graded.
 Each of the assignments has its unique Marking Scheme.
-These are present in the Student Resource Booklet.
+These are present in the Student Resource Handbook.
 They are based on specific guidelines for a given assignment and learning outcomes that are expected to be achieved.
 In general, they follow this framework:

 Pass Appropriate work quality.
-Considered suitable for a psychologist at this stage of their career/training.
-All learning outcomes are adequately met.
+Considered suitable for a psychologist at training.

-Fail Inadequate knowledge, insight and or/skills for this stage of training.
 Students in this instance will be required to re-submit a piece of work.
 All learning outcomes are not fully met.

+Fail Inadequate knowledge, insight, and or/skills for this stage of standards.
+All Fails are normally sent to the External Examiner.

 Note.
 Major assignments such as Process Reports, Personal and Professional Development of Self Reports and/or Case Studies are randomly assigned to core staff for marking.
 All Fail marks will be second marked.
 The first marker may request second marking when s/he has questions about the submitted work.
-A portion of student work is sent to an External Examiner who reviews marking standards.
-All Fails are normally sent to the External Examiner.
-The timeline for the return of coursework and feedback for assignments is typically 30 working days (excluding weekends/holidays) from submission.
-In the event of this being of a longer duration, students will be notified in advance.
+A portion of student work is sent to an External Examiner who reviews marking

-II.
-Fail and Resubmission Procedures
+10.1 Fail and Resubmission Procedures